SRFNStack/redish/README.md

 It supports storing and retrieving objects with the data types of properties preserved on retrieval.

 ## Getting Started
-Provide a redis client to initialize the db, the official redis client is recommended.
+Provide a redis client to initialize the db.

+You should use  https://www.npmjs.com/package/redis version 4+.

+version 3 will not work for 0.3+ of redish.

 Serialization configuration is done once per db.
 You can create multiple instances of db if you wish.